The TASEP speed process: Stationarity

-\begin{proof}[Proof of \thmref{stationary} using coupling] Consider a Poisson process on $\Z\times\R$.
+In $Y'$ particle $0$ is always to the right of particle $1$, so $U'_0=\max\{U_0,U_1\}$ and $U'_1=\min\{U_0,U_1\}$, completing the proof. \end{pf} \begin{pf*}{Proof of Theorem~\ref{T:stationary} using coupling} Consider a Poisson process on $\Z\times\R$.
 Half of the process, namely the restriction to $\Z\times\R^+$ is used in the Harris construction of the TASEP.
-Similarly, for any $s\in\R$ we can translate the Poisson process by $s$ (i.e.\ take all points of the form $(n,t+s)$ where $(n,t)$ is in the original process), and take the restriction to $\Z\times\R^+$, which can be used in the Harris construction to get a different (though highly dependent) instance of the TASEP.
+Similarly, for any $s\in\R$ we can translate the Poisson process by $s$ [i.e., take all points of the form $(n,t+s)$ where $(n,t)$ is in the original process], and take the restriction to $\Z\times\R^+$, which can be used in the Harris construction to get a different (though highly dependent) instance of the TASEP.

 Let $U_n(s)$ be the speed process resulting from the Harris construction using the translated Poisson process.
 Clearly for every $s$, $U(s)$ has the same law $\mu$, so we are done if we show that $U_n(s)$ evolves as a TASEP (with time parameter $s$).
 Consider the effect of an infinitesimal positive shift $s$.
 The shift adds new $\sigma$ operations, to be applied before the original sequence of operations.
-These are added at rate 1 at each location.
-By the previous lemma, the effect on the resulting speeds of applying $\sigma_n$ before using the same Poisson process is to apply $\sigma_n$ to the speeds, which is exactly what we need. \end{proof}
+These are added at rate~1 at each location.
+By the previous lemma, the effect on the resulting speeds of applying $\sigma_n$ before using the same Poisson process is to apply $\sigma_n$ to the speeds, which is exactly what we need.\looseness=-1 \end{pf*}

 It is interesting to note that in the Poisson process $\Z\times\R$, the part on $\Z\times\R^+$ is used to determine the ``initial'' speed process $U(0)$, and the restriction to $\Z\times\R^-$ is used exactly as in the Harris construction to generate the TASEP dynamics of $U(s)$.